-Surface Type ⇔ ACRYLICS
+Surface Type ⇔ ACRYLICS and FIBERGLASS

 Like most other surfaces, Acrylics and Fiberglass have their pros and cons.
 For example, although acrylic surfaces have a smooth finish, offer good heat retention, and are non-porous, they're also quite soft, which enables the surface to scratch easily.
 Acrylics have another unfortunate downside, which is that the product itself has very little reinforcement and can feel flimsy, causing the bottom of bathtubs and shower floors to develop stress cracks over time.
-This is very common and very inconvenient.
+This is very common - and very inconvenient.

 Showers can be any size or shape, so we will need pictures, and measurements for the length and width of the shower walls, as well as the dimensions of the shower floor, in order to give you an accurate bid.

 We've been doing chip repair for homebuilders and homeowners across the Dallas/Fort Worth metroplex for many years.
 From hammers dropping into tubs, to soap dishes and towel bars falling off the wall, chips can happen in homes under construction, in homes just built, and in homes lived in for years!
-There is a $125 minimum charge for chip repair.
+There is a $175 minimum charge for chip repair.

 Just because an acrylic bathtub or sink has chips, nicks, or scratches, it doesn't necessarily mean it has to be completely refinished.
 If the damage is located above the water line, it can be repaired.

 If the damage is located below the water line, it can still be repaired, but not guaranteed.
-That's because a repair always has exposed edges that are susceptible to lifting when under water, especially if the damage is located near the drain area.
+That's because a repair has exposed edges that are susceptible to lifting when under water, especially if the damage is located near the drain area.
 In cases like this, we recommend refinishing, so the repair is sealed and the work can be guaranteed.

-Our service areas extend to most of the Dallas Fort Worth metroplex including Addison, Argyle, Arlington, Bedford, Benbrook, Blue Mound, Carrollton, Cedar Hill, Cockrell Hill, Colleyville, Coppell, Corinth, Dallas, Dalworthington Gardens, Denton, DeSoto, Double Oak, Duncanville, Euless, Farmers Branch, Flower Mound, Fort Worth, Frisco, Garland, Grand Prairie, Grapevine, Haltom City, Haslet, Highland Park, Highland Village, Hurst, Irving, Justin, Keller, Kennedale, Lancaster, Lewisville, Mansfield, Mesquite, North Richland Hills, Northlake, Plano, Richardson, Richland Hills, Roanoke, Saginaw, Southlake, The Colony, Trophy Club, University Park, Watauga, Westlake, and many others.
+Our service areas extend to most of the Dallas Fort Worth metroplex.
+Jim's home base is Colleyville, so he generally services the cities of Argyle, Bedford, Carrollton, Colleyville, Coppell, Euless, Flower Mound, Fort Worth, Grapevine, Haltom City, Haslet, Hurst, Justin, Keller, Lewisville, Northlake, North Richland Hills, Richland Hills, Roanoke, Saginaw, Southlake, Trophy Club, Watauga, and Westlake.

-Call Debbie at 817.305.0300 if you're unsure whether we travel to your area without an additional travel charge, which generally ranges from $25-$50 per day.
+Call Debbie at 817.305.0300 or email [email protected] if you're unsure whether we travel to your area without an additional travel charge, which generally ranges from $25-$50 per day.